gildobjanschi/ECP5_TQFP144_USB3318C_TX_AUDIO/README.md

 # ECP5_Tx_Audio
- ECP5 HS USB Audio Device
+This is a Lattice Semiconductor ECP5 High Speed USB Audio Device.

 How to use the project library